Leg Work: Reaction and ratings

 Critical opinion was mixed.
 It was described as having a "somewhat leering tone", but also the "best and brightest of CBS' new series" as well as being a seeming extension of Colin's 1985 lawyer sitcom, the equally short-lived Foley Square (in which Colin had played an assistant district attorney).
 However even before its premiere, critics anticipated a quick demise due to its difficult programming slot, on Saturday nights opposite NBC's The Golden Girls and Amen.
 Ratings were indeed dismal, as in its five weeks on the air, Leg Work was always rated within the bottom five network shows every single week.
 In its final airing it was ranked dead last, 71st out of 71 ranked shows that week.

 Despite its brief run, Leg Work was shown in other countries outside of the US.
 It premiered in the UK on the ITV network (usually in a late Friday night slot) in Spring 1988.
+It was also screened on Network 10 in Australia.